 Beat Holiday Stress By Adhering To Budgets

 4. Discuss your budget and respect it.
-If Sue splurges on a gift for her sister, then it’s easy for me to I feel “justified” to splurge on a gift for my brother.
+If Sue splurges on a gift for her sister, then it’s easy for me to feel “justified” to splurge on a gift for my brother.
 It’s always easy to find ourselves extended beyond our budget.
 Especially when money is tight, it’s not fair to overspend and then expect your spouse to support your purchases.
 Be conscientious and control your spending.

 Beat Holiday Stress with December Date Nights

 5. Set a date night in December.
 Too many “must-do” events leave no time for you as a couple.
-So plan a night out-or “in” after the kids are asleep.
+So plan a night out or “in” after the kids are asleep.
 If you can’t schedule one, then maybe you’re over-committed.

 Beat Holiday Stress With Love

 6. Keep in mind the best gift you can give.
 Love expressed through caring actions to meet your mate’s needs is the best gift you can give.
 So nurture your marriage and see love reduce tension.
-As we celebrate Christmas, let’s not forget during this season of “busy”-ness what really matters.
+As we celebrate Christmas, let’s not forget during this season of “busyness” what matters.
 Don’t confuse giving love with giving gifts.
 Although gifts can be an expression of your love, so are your time, your affection, your words of affirmation, and your willingness to forgive an offense.

-Think about the way that Jesus Christ would want His birthday to be celebrated?
+Think about the way that Jesus Christ would want His birthday to be celebrated.
 Would He want us to rush past living out the principles of being peace-makers as we hurry through the season to celebrate and honor His birth?

-In closing let me leave you with these words from the book of Hebrews:”Make every effort to live in peace with all men and to be holy; without holiness no one will see the Lord” (Hebrews 12:14).
+In closing let me leave you with these words from the book of Hebrews: “Make every effort to live in peace with all men and to be holy; without holiness, no one will see the Lord” (Hebrews 12:14).